 Tension is building between traditionally-minded mages and those advocating change; the Donovans and their allies are increasingly active in trying to improve life for free sensitives and protect tame ones.
 Then hunters find a copy of Van’s book about mages and sensitives… in the hands of a free sensitive.
 With charges of sedition and immorality against Van, for writing unbiased observations rather than accepted “truth” and for allowing it to reach free sensitives, the outcome of this hearing is going to have consequences far beyond his own fate.

-*** Yin-Yang includes a small amount of profanity and no graphic sex or violence.
+*** Yin-Yang includes a small amount of profanity and no graphic sex or on-screen violence.
 However, sex and gender roles and relationships within the mage/sensitive subculture are non-traditional in mainstream North American terms.
 The key criterion in a primary relationship is not relative sex or gender, but the pairing of mage and sensitive; given the transformation of sensitives by their mages, physical sex is non-absolute for a sensitive, and gender identity can vary as in anyone else. ***